perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 <table>
 <tr><td align=center width=272px height=272px><img src="Apple12.png" alt="Monterey HDD"></td></tr>
-<tr><td>Installing Big Sur and Monterey has been easy on my system.
-The same setup I use with Big Sur has worked for Monterey.
-This is a (short) guide using OpenCore 0.7.6.
+<tr><td>EFI and guide using OpenCore 0.7.6 for Big Sur and Monterey on Gigabyte Z390 Aorus Elite motherboard.
+The same setup I use with Big Sur also works for Monterey.
 Settings for AMD dGPU as main card or iGPU as single card.
 EFI folder available.</td></tr>
 </table>

 ### Hardware